Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - They cannot be used with Auto Scaling

 **Explanation:**
-"They are the most expensive EC2 option" is incorrect.
+They are the most expensive EC2 option is incorrect.
 Spot Instances are the cheapest option due to bidding on unused capacity.
-"They can be interrupted by AWS with a 2-minute warning" is correct.
+They can be interrupted by AWS with a 2-minute warning is correct.
 Spot Instances can be terminated when capacity is reclaimed, with a 2-minute notification.
-"They guarantee uninterrupted compute" is incorrect.
+They guarantee uninterrupted compute is incorrect.
 Spot Instances are interruptible and do not provide guaranteed compute.
-"They cannot be used with Auto Scaling" is incorrect.
+They cannot be used with Auto Scaling is incorrect.
 Spot Instances can be part of Auto Scaling groups.

 ---